-This paper leverages newly digitized data on power plant operations from 1938 to 1994 to examine the impacts of the 1970 Clean Air Act (CAA) on the U.S. power sector.
-The long panel includes an extended benchmark period without regulation, allowing us to account for anticipatory responses by electric utilities.
+This paper leverages newly digitized data on power plant operations from 1938 to 1994 to examine the plant-level productivity impacts of the 1970 Clean Air Act (CAA).
+The long panel includes an extended period prior to regulation, allowing us to account for anticipatory responses by electric utilities.
 We find that nonattainment with the NAAQS led to large reductions in output and productivity, but only among plants built before 1963.
-Both the evolution of the treatment effects across vintages and complementary historical evidence suggest that the information shock generated by the 1963 CAA led utilities to take preemptive actions when building and siting post-1963 plants that ultimately mitigated the productivity costs of regulatory compliance.
+Both the evolution of the treatment effects across vintages and complementary evidence suggest that the information shock generated by the 1963 CAA led utilities to take preemptive actions when building and siting plants after 1963.
+The aggregate productivity losses associated with regulatory compliance were mitigated by these anticipatory investments and by the policy-induced reallocation of output away from older, less productive plants to newer, more productive plants that opened after 1972.
+Annual total productivity losses between 1972-1994 were about \$4.4 billion (2020 USD), which is much less than the estimated health benefits of the 1970 Clean Air Act.